Arrays and Lists in SQL Server

 Measuring Time

 As you can see from the sample procedures, I use the new system function sysdatetime() that returns datetime2 to measure execution time.
 While datetime2 permits a precision up to 100 ns, I only measure whole milliseconds.
-The reason is simple: if you run a loop like:
+There is a simple reason for this.
+If you run a loop like:

 SET NOCOUNT ON